Scholars Frequently Asked Questions

 Yes, all scholars and their dependents must have health insurance while in the United States – this is a requirement of the U.S. Department of State.
 When we mail your DS-2019(s) to you, we will include some brochures for insurance policies that we know are available to scholars on J-1 visas.
-To read more about the Department of State’s requirements, please visit this site and click on Insurance: http://j1visa.state.gov/sponsors/how-to-administer-a-program/.
+To read more about the Department of State’s requirements, please visit their website and click on Insurance.

 Can I take classes while I am working/doing research at Kent State?

 There are no regulatory prohibitions against J scholars taking classes, though the classes you intend to take should not interfere with your primary activity (work/ research/teaching/etc.).
 You cannot be admitted to a degree seeking program; if you would like to begin a program at Kent State, you will need to change your status and speak with an ISSS advisor.
 If you are interested in taking a class or two, you will need to speak with an admissions counselor in International Admissions.

 Can my family accompany me to Kent State?

 If you are married and/or have children, our office can provide them with a dependent DS-2019 - please send us a copy of the biographical page of their passport.
 If you would like your parents or other family to join you, they should come on a B visa.